Cindy0725/dynamic-obstacle-avoidance/README.md

 There are two criteria to assess the performance of the reinforcement learning algorithms:
 - Number of steps used to reach the goal per episode
 - Number of collisions per episode

+We run 50 episodes for each algorithm.
+Since the agent is expected to arrive at the goal within 100 steps, we set the maximum timestep to 100 for each episode.